ravique/jaduarundi-orm/README.md

 `db_name`: Name of your database. _Default: default.db_
 `path_to_db`: Absolute or relative path to your database.
 By default, Jaguarundi ORM operates with database in the same folder as your python script.
 `print_sql_requests`: if True, script will print raw sql requests to console.
 Usable for debug. _Default: False_
-`control_foreign_keys`: if True, preserves to add records to db with foreign key fields to non-existing records. _Default: True_
+`control_foreign_keys`: if True, prevents from adding records to db tables with foreign keys to non-existing records. _Default: True_

 ## Jaguarundi ORM Model reference
 To create your first model, import base classes: